tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 > A base YANG identity for supported interface switching capabilities as defined in {{?RFC3471}}.

 resource-affinities-type:
+exx
 > A base YANG identity for supported attribute filters associated with a tunnel that must be satisfied for a link to be acceptable as defined in {{?RFC2702}} and {{?RFC3209}}.

+CHANGE NOTE: The description of the path-metric-type has been updated

 path-metric-type:

 > A base YANG identity for supported path metric types as defined in {{?RFC3785}} and {{?RFC7471}}.

+> Since the unit of path metric bound is interpreted in the context of the metric-type, derived identities SHOULD describe the unit and maximum value of the path metric.

+> For example, the bound of the 'path-metric-loss', defined in 'ietf-te-packet-types', is defined in multiples of the basic unit 0.000003% as described in {{?RFC7471}} for OSPF, and {{?RFC8570}} for IS-IS.

 explicit-route-hop: